janewsome63/BeyondEarth-Orbita/README.md

 # Info #
-Page for making small changes to the Beyond Earth mod so it fits in better with the vision of the Orbita server's modpack.
-This will not stay up to date with the source repo, you should download it from there unless these changes appeal to you and you're on this version.
-It will also likely not be compatible with BE addons.
+Page for making small changes to the Beyond Earth mod.
+The releases here are not intended to be used outside of the Orbita server's modpack.

 This page is not affiliated with the Beyond Earth team, and we thank them for making this great mod.